The state of grandmothered and grandfathered plans

 - North Carolina (plans can remain in force through December 2019; Blue Cross Blue Shield of North Carolina had about 161,000 people with grandmothered plans as of the end of 2013 — when those plans first became “grandmothered” — but that number had dropped to 50,000 by 2017).

-- North Dakota (plans can remain in force through December 2018; no additional bulletins were issued, but the ND Insurance Department confirmed that the state will follow the latest guidance from CMS.
-However, Blue Cross Blue Shield of North Dakota terminated all of their grandmothered plans prior to 2015, and they had more than three-quarters of the individual market as of 2013, under the name Noridian).
+- North Dakota (plans can remain in force through December 2019; no additional bulletins were issued, but the ND Insurance Department confirmed that the state will follow the latest guidance from CMS.
+However, Sanford is the only insurer that still has transitional plans in North Dakota.
+Blue Cross Blue Shield of North Dakota terminated all of their grandmothered plans prior to 2015, and they had more than three-quarters of the individual market as of 2013, under the name Noridian).

 - Ohio (plans can remain in force through December 2019)